 THE 2030 AGENDA FOR SUSTAINABLE DEVELOPMENT

-OUTCOME DOCUMENT FOR THE UN SUMMIT TO ADOPT THE POST-2015 DEVELOPMENT AGENDA: DRAFT FOR ADOPTION
+OUTCOME DOCUMENT FOR THE UN SUMMIT TO ADOPT THE POST-2015 DEVELOPMENT AGENDA

+TEXT FOR ADOPTION

 Preamble

-This Agenda is a plan of action for people, planet and prosperity that also seeks to strengthen universal peace in larger freedom.
+This Agenda is a plan of action for people, planet and prosperity.
+It also seeks to strengthen universal peace in larger freedom.
 All countries and all stakeholders, acting in collaborative partnership, will implement this people-centred Agenda.
 We are resolved to free the human race within this generation from the tyranny of poverty and want and to heal and secure our planet for the present and for future generations.
 We are determined to take the bold and transformative steps which are urgently needed to shift the world onto a sustainable and resilient path.
 As we embark on this collective journey, we pledge that no one will be left behind.

 The 17 Sustainable Development Goals and 169 targets which we are announcing today demonstrate the scale and ambition of this new universal Agenda.
-Eradication of poverty in all its forms and dimensions and ending hunger remains the greatest challenge facing our world today.
-These goals and targets are integrated and indivisible and balance the three dimensions of sustainable development: economic, social and environmental.
+Eradication of poverty in all its forms and dimensions, including extreme poverty, and ending hunger remains the greatest challenge facing our world today.
+We recognise the intrinsic interlinkages between poverty eradication and the promotion of sustainable development.

+These Goals and targets are integrated and indivisible and balance the three dimensions of sustainable development: economic, social and environmental.
 They seek to realize the human rights of all and to achieve gender equality and the empowerment of all women and girls.

 The Goals and targets build on the achievements of the Millennium Development Goals and seek to address their unfinished business.
 We acknowledge that sustainable development and peace are mutually reinforcing.